Social Icons

 Ben-Hur was a record-breaking Oscar movie, winning 11 out of the 12 Academy Award nominations it received.
 Some of its wins include Best Picture, Best Director, and Best Actor for Charlton Heston.
 Charlton’s 1956 movie, The Ten Commandments, was also a hit and showcased his gift for epic film portrayals.
 Ben-Hur is based on the book Ben-Hur: A Tale of the Christ by Lew Wallace, and the movie production features stunning cinematic scenes, such as the iconic chariot race.

-Ben-Hur was both a critical and commercial success, making close to 10 times its production cost.
-The movie is regarded as one of the best epic films ever made, ranking 100th on the American Film Institute’s Top 100 Movies list and 2nd on their Top Epic Films list.
+Ben-Hur was both a critical and commercial success, and the movie is regarded as one of the best epic films ever made, ranking 100th on the American Film Institute’s Top 100 Movies list and 2nd on their Top Epic Films list.

 Ben-Hur is a beautiful and highly successful movie that many should get the chance to see.
-Like The Ten Commandments, it is biblical but not entirely biblically grounded.
-Still, it is wonderful and worth watching, even for those eager to see a biblical film.
-Its timeless story, powerful performances, and breathtaking visuals make it a true classic.
+It's a timeless piece with powerful performances, and breathtaking visuals make it a true classic.

 0 comments: